 A significant measure used in assessing capital adequacy is the expected number of days of operations that can be funded from current working capital.
 Capital levels are deemed sufficient if they can fund the balance of the annual exploration and development goals and fund corporate overhead expenses in the near term.
-Considering the equity raised during the three-months ended March 31, 2021, management believes that there is sufficient capital to carry out its planned activities over the next twelve months, however the Company may raise additional capital in the future if terms are acceptable.
+Considering the equity raised during the nine-months ended September 30, 2021 and subsequent to September 30, 2021, management believes that there is sufficient capital to carry out its planned activities over the next twelve months, however the Company may raise additional capital in the future if terms are acceptable.